 2007 - Tom Parkin the “teaching partner” of Neville Burns, was in November 2007 chomped by Taipan he mishandled and rushed to hospital in 2007.
 Without immediate anti-venom he’d have died.

 2007 - Tony Harrison, most famous for his bootlegging of registered trademarks and owner of "Gold Coast Snake Shows" got ten vials of anti-venom after mishandling an Eastern Brown snake that bit him with one fang on his thumb.
 He required urgent surgery to survive.
+More recently he nearly killed a member of the public at one of his displays when he illegally let the man handle a fully loaded venomous snake.
+As a police-protected criminal he was never charged.

 2007 - An informant for the Victorian Department of Sustainability and Environment (DSE) named Ron Siggins – was killed by a Little Whip Snake bite he was mistreating on 15 April.